Senegal opposition leader released as new clashes erupt

 At least eight people have died since the unrest began last week, according to Amnesty International, marking the worst unrest to hit Senegal in nearly a decade.

+Sall told Senegalese families he knew they were suffering amid COVID-19’s economic downturn, and that the ensuing poverty was only further fueling discontent with his government.
+He agreed to reduce the nightly curfew that many merchants blame for deepening their hardships.

+“I understand your concerns and the anger you feel about the hard life you have to live in, mainly due to the unemployment accentuated by COVID-19,” Sall said.
+“But when you ransack a business you don’t create jobs, you destroy them.”

-Sonko is widely seen as the president’s greatest potential political challenger in the next election, and the protests that began Wednesday have been accelerated by broader, long-standing grievances with Sall’s administration.
-Some indicated that they would still push ahead with their efforts even after Sonko was granted conditional release by a judge Monday.
+Some Sonko supporters, though, indicated that they would still push ahead with their civil disobedience even after their leader was granted conditional release by a judge Monday.
 Throngs of boisterous supporters descended on the courthouse downtown waving Senegalese flags and then made their way to his residence next.

 Demonstrators have sought to undermine Sall’s business ties with former colonizer France, attacking more than a dozen supermarkets opened by French retailer Auchan.
 Total gas stations also have been targeted by the protesters in Dakar.